 Vitamin C and D are essential vitamins that help support your health, but is it possible to have too much of a good thing?
 Short answer: Yes.
 You can take too much of both vitamins.
 However excessive, prolonged intake of vitamins C and D is not common.
 That said, like any other supplement, vitamins C and D intake should not exceed the tolerable upper intake level (UL) and you should follow the suggested use for taking them safely.
+The tolerable upper intake level of vitamin C is 2,000mg and 4,000 IU (100 mcg) for Vitamin D in children and adults 9+.
+Working with a qualified healthcare practitioner is warranted when levels need to be increased.
 Overall, make sure you check with your healthcare practitioner if you have any questions about taking any supplement.

+Vitamin C is in an essential micronutrient meaning humans cannot make it in their bodies.
 Vitamin C is most commonly known for its ability to support the immune system and its immune health benefits have long been studied by researchers and scientists.
-While evidence is mixed, most of this research on vitamin C points to positive benefits on the immune system.
-One meta-analysis reviewed 60+ studies on the effect of vitamin C on the common cold and concluded that while vitamin C does not help prevent colds in normal adults, it may help support healthy immune function.
+Most of the research on vitamin C points to positive benefits on the immune system.
+One meta-analysis reviewed 60+ studies on the effect of vitamin C and concluded that vitamin C can help support healthy immune function.

-Fun fact: In the 1700s, scurvy was a common problem for sailors on long trips out at sea and in 1747, a Scottish Naval surgeon, James Lind, discovered citrus fruits, high in vitamin C, can help prevent scurvy.
+Fun fact: In the 1700s, vitamin c deficiency was a common problem for sailors on long trips out at sea and in 1747, a Scottish Naval surgeon, James Lind, discovered citrus fruits, high in vitamin C, can help promote optimal health.

 Vitamin D influences many systems and processes within our bodies, particularly bone health and immune health.
 A few well known benefits of vitamin D include:

-Researchers have also concluded that increased vitamin D supplementation during pregnancy may reduce negative consequences associated with inflammation.
-And a panel of experts concluded “that a cause and effect relationship has been established between the dietary intake of vitamin D and contribution to the normal function of the immune system and healthy inflammatory response, and maintenance of normal muscle function.”
+Researchers have also concluded that increased vitamin D supplementation during pregnancy may support the maintenance of healthy pregnancy by regulating T cells which contribute to immune function.
+And a panel of experts concluded “that a cause and effect relationship has been established between the dietary intake of vitamin D and contribution to the normal function of the immune system and maintenance of normal muscle function.”

 Yes, while rare, it is possible to overdose on vitamin C and vitamin D. Significantly large doses of either vitamin are required to trigger an overdose.
 The risk of an overdose, however minor, should still be taken seriously and we recommend consulting with your physician to determine the vitamin C and D doses that are best for you.

-The recommended daily amount of vitamin C is 65 mg to 90 mg daily, but as always, check with your doctor to determine the right amount for your needs.
-It is essential to find a high quality vitamin C supplement if you plan on taking a daily vitamin to get the most benefits from your vitamin C. Look for a supplement that resembles Vitamin C in its food-based form and is designed for easier absorption.
+The recommended daily amount of vitamin C is 75 mg to 90 mg daily, but as always, check with your doctor to determine the right amount for your needs.
+It is essential to find a high quality vitamin C supplement if you plan on taking a daily vitamin to get the most benefits from your vitamin C. Look for a supplement that resembles Vitamin C in its food-based form and is designed for easier absorption with flavonoids.

-The FDA recommends between 400 and 800 IUs per day for children and adults.
+The NIH (National Institute of Health) recommends between 400 (10mcg) and 800 IUs (20mcg) per day depending on your age.
 If you aren’t getting this amount from your diet or the sun, supplementing with a high quality supplement is a good place to start.
 The best way to know if you’re getting enough vitamin D is to take a blood test.
 A doctor can give you the 25(OH)D test.
 When choosing your vitamin D supplements, look for Vitamin D3, the most common and bioavailable form of vitamin D.